jcatlos/BigCSV/README.md

 ### SELECT
 **Syntax:** `SELECT col1 … coln FROM table_name [WHERE [cond ...]]
 [ORDER BY col1 … ] [INTO path];`

 Prints the columns specified by their names in the source files from an existing table `table_name`.
 These results may be filtered by the `WHERE` clause and ordered by the `ORDER BY` clause.
-If a `INTO` clause is present, the output is instead saved into provided relative path `path`.
+If the `INTO` clause is present, the output is instead saved into provided relative path `path`.
 Errors and warnings are still printed to the standard error output.

 The columns of the `ORDER BY` clause *must* be a subset of the selected columns.
 By using the `ORDER BY` clause, the sorting process is started.
 The files are distributed into temporary partition files of [`MAX_FILESIZE`](#Table-attributes), which are sorted in memory and then merged into one file.